maplibre/martin/README.md

 ## Development

-Install project dependencies and check that all the tests run
+Install project dependencies and check if all the tests are running.

 ```shell
 cargo test